 Why a moon garden?

 We have a fairly large garden at our home.
-My husband has portioned off a part of our land to grow fruit and vegetables and I have worked on planting native plants that will attract both hummingbirds and butterflies to the front of our house.
-My husband sits in an office all day and I’m running around with the kids; we rarely have time to enjoy our garden while the sun is still out.
+My husband portioned off a part of our land to grow fruit and vegetables and I work on planting native plants that will attract both hummingbirds and butterflies to the front of our house.
+My husband sits in an office all day and I ™m running around with the kids; we rarely have time to enjoy our garden while the sun is still out.

 That's why the kids, my husband, and I decided it might be fun to plant a moon garden!